-The following precautions have been taken by the authorities concerned to prevent the outbreak of epidemic diseases in Delhi following the contamination of the river Yamuna, which occurred during early September, 1964, on account of the unprecedented rains and the consequent floods.
+The following precautions have been taken by the authorities concerned to prevent the outbreak of epidemic diseases in Delhi following the contamination of the river Yamuna. which occurred during early September, 1964, on account of the unprecedented rains and the consequent floods.
 The water is being adequately chlorinated according to the standards recommended by the World Health Organisation experts in such situations.
 Then steps have been taken to educate the public.
 Sir, there are about four and a half pages regarding all the various measures taken.
 Do you want me to read all that, Sir?

-MH.
-CHAIRMAN: I do not think it is necessary, but I am afraid you have not said about the two children who are supposed to have died of this.
+MR. CHAIRMAN: I do not think it is necessary, but I am afraid you have not said about the two children who are supposed to have died of this.

 DR. SUSHILA NAYAR: Well, Sir, about these two children, if you, like, I shall give the details.
-The first case was the death of a boy named Ajay Kumar, aged seven yoars, from Sarojini Nagar; the child died on 8th September, 1964.
-Sir, the incubation period is about three weeks.
+The first case was the death of a boy named Ajay Kumar, aged seven years, from Sarojini Nagar; the child died on 8th September, 1964.
+Sir the incubation period is about three weeks.
 The pollution of the river water had taken place on the 6th of September and the child could not have died on the 8th due to the pollution that took place in the river Yamuna.
-Sir, this child was admitted in the hospital on 6th jaundice.....; liver soft and palpable and tender; spleen not palpable.
-The child had three or four times haema-temesis; the condition of the child was poor.
-Intensive therapy was instituted with glucose saline-Neomycin; Decadron, etc., but there was no response.
-The child died on 8th September, 1964
+Sir, this child was admitted in the hospital on 6th

 [Dr. Sushila Nayar] September, 1964, that is, on the day on which the pollution occurred.
-The diagnosis was infective hepatitis with acute yellow atrophy of liver.
-History oi fever for seven days before admission; pain in abdomen and vomiting for one day; colour of vomit -coffee, ground.
-On examination
+The diagnosis was infective hepatitis with acute yellow atrophy of liver. tory of fever for seven days before admission; pain in abdomen vomiting for one day; colour of vomit -coffee, ground.
+On examination jaundice.....; liver soft and palpable and tender; spleen not palpable.
+The child had three or four times haematemesis; the condition of the child was poor.
+Intensive therapy was tuted with glucose saline-Neomycin; Decadron, etc., but there was no response.
+The child died on 8th September, 1964.

-The second was, a boy named Rajeshwar, aged three years, from Sewa Nagar, died on 21st September, 1964 in Safdarjang Hospital.
-He was admitd "TJ 17th September, 1964 and the diagnosis was infective hepatitis with acute vellow atrophy of liver.
+The second was. a boy named Rajeshwar, aged three years, Sewa Nagar, died on 21st September, 1964 in Safdarjang Hospital.
+He was admitted on 17th September, 1964 and the diagnosis was infective hepatitis with acute yellow atrophy of liver.
 History of high fever 12 days before admission.
-This was also similar to foe earlier case; in that if you deduct 12 days out of 17, it takes you to 5th of September, that is, the day previous to the pollution of the Yamuna water.
-Vomiting from the day of onset, but coffee colour, vomit had been only for one day.
+This was also similar to the earlier case; in that if you deduct 12 days out of 17, it takes you to 5th of September, that is, the day previous to the pollution of the Yamuna water.
+Vomiting from the day of onset, but coffee colour vomit had been only for one day.
 He had haematemesis one day before admission; pain in abdomen; urine of yellow colour; child was admitted in poor condition.
-On examination, jaundice ....., child semi-conscious, liver palpable and tender, spleen not palpable.
-Then there are some chemical tests-Serum Bilirubin, etc.
+On examination, child jaundice..... semi-conscious, liver palpable tender, spleen not Then palpable. there are some chemical tests-Serum Bilirubin, etc.